jobrouter/typo3-data/Documentation/usage.rst

 The data sets of the JobData table are synchronised in a table provided by this extension.
-This is the recommended type if you only want to display data, e.g. with the :ref:`plugin <editor-plugin>`.
+This is the recommended type if you only want to display data, e.g. with the :ref:`content element <editor-content-element>`.
 Have a look at the developer corner to see the :ref:`schema <developer-simple-sync-table>` of the table and how to use it in your code.
 The synchronisation is done with the available :ref:`synchronisation command <configuration-sync-command>`.

 .. figure:: _images/create-table-link-simple-synchronisation.png
    :alt: Create a table link of type Simple synchronisation